 - PRODYNA will retain your personal information for as long as it is necessary to fulfill a legal obligation.

 - PRODYNA will retain your personal data for as long as it is necessary to maintain or improve PRODYNA's legal position (e.g. in relation to limitation periods, litigation or government investigations).

 Please keep your personal data up to date at all times and inform PRODYNA of any significant changes to your personal data.
 Third-party websites

 As is the case with many other organizations, PRODYNA may reorganize its business units around the world, either as a result of the acquisition of new entities or the disposal or merger of existing entities.
 If this is done, personal data may be disclosed to potential or actual purchasers of parts of our business or personal data may be obtained from potential sellers.
 In doing so, we strive to ensure that confidentiality is suitably maintained for personal data that is disclosed in the course of such transactions.
 Legal notice

 PRODYNA takes various technological and procedural security measures to protect the personal data we collect, use or transfer against loss, misuse, alteration or destruction.
 However, please note that, due to the openness and insecure nature of the internet, PRODYNA cannot take responsibility for the security of the transmission of personal data over the internet.
-Cookies
+Analysis software and cookies

-This policy was last updated on July 10, 2018.
+This policy was last updated on January 18, 2019.
 Please consult this page regularly to see if this policy has been changed.
-Contact details
+Cookies General